 ||U.S. citizenship.
-Earned Ph.D. degree (or equivalent degree/experience) in biostatistics, bioinformatics, or statistics.
+Earned M.S. or Ph.D. degree in biostatistics, bioinformatics, or statistics.
 Demonstrated record of productivity in a relevant research field commensurate with the level of appointment.
 Good oral and written communication skills.
 Ability to relocate to Japan.
+At least three years of experience for M.S. degree candidates desired.
 Strong interest and experience in applied statistics with an emphasis on biostatistics desired.
-Experience in one or more of the following: radiation dosimetry modeling; risk estimation/hazard function modeling; analysis of longitudinal data; design and analysis of epidemiologic studies (cohort, nested case-control, gene-environment interactions); statistical methods for analysis of high-dimensional (e.g., DNA sequencing, microarray) data also desired.
+Experience in one or more of the following desired: radiation dosimetry modeling; risk estimation/hazard function modeling; analysis of longitudinal data; design and analysis of epidemiologic studies (cohort, nested case-control, gene-environment interactions); statistical methods for analysis of high-dimensional (e.g., DNA sequencing, microarray) data.